Why Are Airbags Recalled So Often?

 Airbags are so rapid, however, that the force of impact can sometimes cause injury.
 Some people have been killed by airbags.
 Between 1990 and 2008, for example, 290 people were killed by frontal airbag inflation during low-speed collisions.

 However, 90 percent of these deaths were in vehicles manufactured prior to 1998.
-And in more than 80 percent of the cases, the victims were not properly restrained by seat belts.
+In more than 80 percent of these cases, the victims were not properly restrained by seat belts.

 All that being said, seatbelts save more lives than not.
 Front-seat airbags saved 44,869 lives from 1990 to 2015, according to a recent study by the NHTSA.